DmitryEfimenko/ngAutocomplete/README.md

 Texbox will be invalidated with a property name `parse` (see example below) if user fails to pick one of the suggestions.
 As a result of the selection `$scope.details` will hold a bit modified version of "google place" object that is ready to be sent to the server/database.

+You can specifying short_name or long_name for each component.
+Currently to do so you need to change `componentForm` variable in the `ngAutocomplete.js`.
+In time changing this will be allowed on the dirrective using attributes. `formattedAddress` still returns the long_name route version but the individual component is returned as specified.

 Requirements
 -------------